 Now you are ready to reserve your trip.
 Trip reservations can be made from 7 a.m. to 5 p.m. daily.
 You must call one-to-two days in advance to reserve your trips.

 When reserving a trip to or from Nassau or Westchester counties, the reservationist will inform you if the location is within the three-quarter mile service area.

 • Your pickup and destination addresses (include cross streets whenever possible)

 • Your cell phone number, if applicable, or the telephone number at your destination

 • The time you wish to be picked up or arrive, if you have an appointment time

 • Whether you will be traveling with a PCA, guest, or both

 • Special instructions, such as requesting that the vehicle operator announce her/his arrival

-• Please provide the same information for the return trip.
+• Please provide the same information for the return trip

-If you have conditional eligibility, you may only be able to reserve AAR on a “trip-by-trip” basis, which is when your disability and/or specific impairment-related conditions prevent you from using buses or subways.
+If you have conditional eligibility, you may only be able to reserve AAR on a “trip-by-trip” basis, when your disability and/or specific impairment-related conditions prevent you from using buses or subways.
 You might also be offered AAR feeder service.